altmp/altv-docs/articles/changelogs/upcoming.md

 > - timestamp for entitys
 > - hasWeapon, hasWeaponComponent, AmmoSpecialType, ammoFlags, ammoMax method for player
 > - removeAllAmmo parameter for removeAllWeapons
-> - blip dimension setter, blips can be shown to only one player
+> - blip dimension setter, blips can be shown to specific players
 > - addDecoration, removeDecoration, clearDecorations, getDecorations method for player
 > ```